How Long Does it Take to Get Comfortable Sleeping with a Partner?

 Instead of worrying about drooling or getting up in the morning to go to the bathroom, couples should recognize that their “first night” might be awkward and try to plan accordingly.
 That’s why we asked our respondents for their best advice when taking the plunge.

-The No. 1 suggestion for making staying over less uncomfortable was simple: Bring a toothbrush.
+The number one suggestion for making staying over less uncomfortable was simple: Bring a toothbrush.
 Whether it’s to avoid having morning breath or help you feel normal at the end of the night, being able to brush your teeth can be cathartic when sleeping in someone else’s bed for the first time.

 Relationship Timeline Progress

 You might think passing gas in front of someone you’re dating is about the worst thing that could happen, but eventually, it could feel pretty normal.
-The average person farts up to 20 times a day, so you probably won’t be able to avoid it forever.
+The average person farts between seven and 13 times a day1, so you probably won’t be able to avoid it forever.

 Still, women had a slightly harder time than men feeling comfortable with some of these actions.
 Farting in bed and going to the bathroom with the door open took nearly nine months on average, and pooping with their significant other around took women almost 11 months (over three months longer than men).